HackYourFuture/databases/Week2/MAKEME.md

 # Adding a new database user

-Until now we've always connected to the database as `root` (make sure you remember what a `root` user is).
+Until now we've always connected to the database as `root` (make sure you know what a `root` user is for a database).
 We don't want to allow our TODO app access to other databases than the TODO app itself:

 1. Figure out how to create a new user in MySQL.